3MFConsortium/spec_core/3MF Core Specification.md

 A 3MF Document may include multiple objects to manufacture at the same time.
 The arrangement of these items in the build is considered a default; consumers MAY rearrange the items for manufacturing in order to better pack the build volume.
 Sometimes objects are arranged in the coordinate space so as to be manufactured in an interlocking fashion; producers of these objects SHOULD collect them as components (see [4.2.
 Components](#42-components)), as 3D manufacturing devices MUST NOT transform components of an object relative to each other.

 Items SHOULD NOT overlap, but if they do, 3D manufacturing devices MUST unite the final geometry.
-If any of the overlapped items has a property defined, the resulting property on the overlapped geometry is taken from the properties of the last overlapped items.
-If the last component element has no properties defined in the overlapped geometry, properties MUST NOT be applied.
+If any of the overlapped items has a property defined, the resulting property on the overlapped geometry is taken from the properties of the last overlapped item.
+If the last item element has no properties defined in the overlapped geometry, properties MUST NOT be applied.

 **Note:** As specified below each referenced object MUST resolve internal self-intersections before merging them in the build level.